Natalia Guitler: Recognition and Media Presence (2021–2022)

-In 2021, Guitler’s prominence increased through media appearances and accolades.
+In 2021, Guitler's prominence increased through media appearances and accolades.
 In February, she participated in the "Reis e Rainhas do Drible" event, representing Team Falcão and showcasing her skills alongside futsal star Amandinha.

-In June, she was honored with a character in the video game FIFA 21, available in the VOLTA mode’s “Innovadores” team from June 25 to July 2, allowing players to recruit her by defeating her team.
+In June, she was honored with a character in the video game FIFA 21, available in the VOLTA mode's “Innovadores” team from 25 June to 2 July, allowing players to recruit her by defeating her team.

 By late 2021, Guitler had won three Rainha da Praia titles, six Brazilian Footvoleychampionships, and two world titles: one in Footvoleywith Vanessa Tabarez in Copacabana and another in teqball with Rafaella Fontes in Poland.
 Her growing social media presence, with over 2 million Instagram followers, amplified her influence.
 In 2022, Guitler continued to compete and expand her legacy.
 In May, she published an article in The Players’ Tribune, detailing her journey from tennis to futevôlei and teqball and her ambition to compete in the Olympics.
 In June, she played Footvoleyalongside Neymar, emphasizing their competitive yet friendly partnership.
 In August, she appeared on the OtaLab program, discussing her role in inspiring women in sports, the financial challenges of living solely from futevôlei and teqball, and her experiences with sexism in both sports.

 She revealed that her income primarily came from social media and sponsorships as an influencer, not from her sports achievements.
 In October 2022, Guitler inaugurated the Centro de Treinamento Natalia Guitler (CT) at Barra da Tijuca Beach in Rio de Janeiro, a facility to teach Footvoleyto children and aspiring athletes.

-The CT, located near Posto 6, opened classes on November 3, 2022, with Guitler developing the methodology alongside coaches Pamella Leobons and Marcelo Lyra.
+The CT, located near Posto 6, opened classes on 3 November 2022, with Guitler developing the methodology alongside coaches Pamella Leobons and Marcelo Lyra.
 The inauguration was attended by celebrities like Larissa Manoela, Aline Campos, and Petkovic, as well as influencer Luva de Pedreiro, who congratulated her online.

 Continued Success and Advocacy (2023–2025)

 In February 2023, Guitler debuted as a commentator for the Liga Paulista de Footvoley on SporTV, marking her entry into sports media.
 In March, she won her fourth futevôlei world championship with Vanessa Tabarez, having secured titles twice in Israel and twice in Brazil.
 She expressed her dream of seeing Footvoleyand teqball included in the Olympics, aiming to win medals in both.

 Guitler also launched a signature futevôlei ball in partnership with Mikasa, further cementing her influence in the sport.
-In October 2023, Guitler and Tabarez competed in the World Footvolley event in Capivari de Baixo, Santa Catarina, where she noted the growing competitiveness of women’s Footvoleyin Brazil.
+In October 2023, Guitler and Tabarez competed in the World Footvolley event in Capivari de Baixo, Santa Catarina, where she noted the growing competitiveness of women's Footvoleyin Brazil.